hhas/SwiftAutomation/doc-source/6 application-objects.md

   let indesign = AdobeInDesign(name: "Adobe InDesign CS6.app")

+Or to control a copy of iTunes running on another machine:

+  let itunes = ITunes(url: URL(string: "eppc://media-mac.local/iTunes")!)

 Except for `currentApplication()`, the above initializers can also accept the following optional arguments:

-* `launchOptions: NSWorkspaceLaunchOptions` – determines behavior when launching a local application; see NSWorkspace documentation for details.
-If omitted, the `NSWorkspaceLaunchOptions.WithoutActivation` option is used.
+* `launchOptions: NSWorkspaceLaunchOptions` – determines behavior when launching a local application; if omitted, the `NSWorkspaceLaunchOptions.WithoutActivation` option is used.
+See AppKit's `NSWorkspaceLaunchOptions` documentation for a list of available options.

 * `relaunchMode: RelaunchMode` - determines behavior if the target process no longer exists; see Restarting applications section below.
 If omitted, `RelaunchMode.Limited` is used.